dangrie158/email-categorization-thesis/source/14_chapter_6.md

 ## Results

-As a newly introduced category, the ```Sport``` category was arbitrary chosen.
+As a newly introduced category, the ```Sport``` category was chosen arbitrary.
 However, since the method will be evaluated against the same classifier and category without the additional documents, this choice is insignificant.

 Since a multinomial Naive Bayes classifier performed best when trained with only 10 data points for each class (see [chapter @sec:classifier-result]), this classifier will be trained and evaluated on the created data.